plut/ConstructiveGeometry.jl/README.md

 ## Why write this when OpenSCAD exists?

-Our goal is to replicate what OpenSCAD proved works well (a simple syntax for script-based CAD), while fixing some of the less-fun parts.
+Our goal is to replicate what OpenSCAD proved works well (a simple syntax for script-based CAD) while fixing some of the less-fun parts.

-We believe that using Julia could provide following advantages:
+We believe that using Julia provides the following advantages:
  - a more complete (and easier to use) programming language (e.g. a language which natively contains linear algebra is easier to use for constraint-based design);